Fall 2015 Application Checklist**

 Successful TOEFL or IELTS Test Score

-An English language test is required for all international students, with the exception of those who have completed an undergraduate or graduate degree in residency at a college or university located in the United States.
+An English language test is required for all international students.
 The TOEFL and IELTS exams test the level of English as a Foreign Language.
 The average internet-based TOEFL score of admits is 105.
 The TOEFL institution code for Washington University in St. Louis is 6929.

 Letters of Recommendation